Republicans to pick Senate candidate to challenge Blumenthal

 Wood has also expressed support for new voter ID laws in Connecticut.

-The two Democratic contenders for Secretary of the State, state Rep. Stephanie Thomas of Norwalk and New Haven Health Director Maritza Bond, have pledged to oppose Republican attempts to tighten voting rules.
+On the Democratic side, State Rep. Stephanie Thomas of Norwalk defeated New Haven Health Director Maritza Bond.
+Each of them had pledged to oppose Republican attempts to tighten voting rules.

 Thomas, who is Black, has said such restrictions hit close to home, considering her father grew up during the 1940s in Georgia and never really learned to read and her mother worked two jobs for most of her life and didn’t drive.
 It took an hour-long bus ride and a long walk along a highway to reach the nearest department of motor vehicles branch to register to vote.

-“So when Republicans make it harder to vote, it’s folks like my mom they’re targeting,” she says in a recent commercial.
+“So when Republicans make it harder to vote, it’s folks like my mom they’re targeting,” she said in a recent commercial.

-Bond, a Latina, said such laws “disproportionately impact communities of color and the elderly in our state and that is exactly why it is a priority of the GOP.”

 Democrats will also choose their nominee to fill the job of state Treasurer, which is being vacated by Democrat Shawn Wooden.